PrasannaAdiga/spring-cloud-with-netflix/README.md

         List<Account> findByCustomerId(@PathVariable("customerId") Long id);
       }
     ```
+  - Also increase the connection and read timeout of feign client, so that connection timeout error can be solved, while communicating between services
+    ```
+      feign:
+        client:
+          config:
+            default:
+              connectTimeout: 160000000
+              readTimeout: 160000000
+    ```
+### Lombok
-### To add the logger details in each microservices use Lombok
+To add the logger details in each microservices
   - Use the Lombok annotation @Slf4j
   - create ObjetMapper in each class, wherever log details are needed
   - Use methods in the log objects